Predictive Process Model Monitoring using Recurrent Neural Networks: Methodology and Implementation

-For CONVLSTMs, there are more parameters to consider.
+with $*$ the convolution operator and the input $i_t$ a single $\mathbf{R}_{t_{w}}$.
+There are a number of parameters to consider.
 First of all, the input features are split up into out-takes of a lower dimension by using max pooling.
 This results in a subset of activity pairs over all constraints.
 The size of the filters, as well as how many filters are used to influence the granularity of the outcome.
 To make the analogy with frames in a video, smaller frames are learnt to find, e.g., particular objects which deeper in the network can be combined to learn a particular larger object.
 In processes, this is equivalent to learning a small set of activities, e.g., a block structure, which might later serve in a particular relationship with other blocks.
 Larger filters are capable of capturing concepts moving over time faster, while smaller ones are better capable of processing slower evolving information.
 Given the significant proportion of recurring constraints for a higher number of windows as will be reported in Section \ref{sec:eval}, we expect smaller kernels to work better on less-changing, many windows, and larger kernels to capture more information when fewer, more different windows are present as they will appear to be changing faster.
-Secondly, the number of stacked CONVLSTM layers can be varied to obtain a deeper architecture.
+Secondly, the number of stacked ConvLSTM layers can be varied to obtain a deeper architecture.
 The latter can be dedicated to smaller parts of the input and can have lower dimensionality.
 This increases the expressiveness of the network and subsequently can increase the (predictive) performance of the network; however, it can also lead to overfitting.
 Furthermore, it increases the number of parameters that need to be learnt, resulting in higher computation times.
-After each CONVLSTM layer, batch normalisation is applied to obtain a higher learning rate and to boost overall performance \cite{DBLP:conf/icml/IoffeS15}.
-The final layer of the network exists of a 3D sigmoid layer which maps the results to a binary $|A|\times|A|\times|C|$ output.
+After each ConvLSTM layer, batch normalisation is applied to boost overall performance \cite{DBLP:conf/icml/IoffeS15}.
+The main architecture (already applied to the representation discussed in Section \ref{sec:pam}) is shown in Figure \ref{fig:arch}.